boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 We will test our rpc connection to the Alice node.
 Notice that in the following command we specify the `--rpcserver` here, which corresponds to `--rpcport=10001` that we set when starting the Alice `lnd` node.

-Open up a new terminal window, set `$GOPATH` and include `$GOPATH/bin` in your `PATH` as usual.
+Open up a new terminal window.
 Let’s create Alice’s wallet and set her passphrase:

     cd dev/alice
     alice$ lncli --rpcserver=localhost:10001 --macaroonpath=data/chain/bitcoin/simnet/admin.macaroon create